 EDA and EC have acknowledged the need to deepen their coordination activities and proactively engage their respective communities so as to better tap into the potential of the recent and future developments.
 The objectives of the event are to exchange information on projects developed in EDA and EC in the field of Nanotechnologies, Advanced Materials and Advanced Manufacturing and Processing and to facilitate the meeting of their communities.
 Consortiums of H2020 and EDA projects will be presenting their results with the goals of identifying potential reciprocal benefits for civil and defence entities and of fostering the cross-fertilization of outputs and ideas.

-The draft agenda of the workshop is attached (Annex 1), and the final version will be distributed in due time.
+agenda of the workshop is attached (Annex 1), and the final version will be distributed in due time.
 For this event, the participation of subject matter experts from Member States, industry and research centres and academia is desirable, so a wider dissemination of the invitation to the relevant stakeholders is welcomed.